VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

 To make some basic tests on the object, let us complete it by defining measurement methods `start_acquisition` and `stop_acquisition`.
 To collect the data, we also need a data container.
-We define the data container called Intensity
+We define the data container called `Intensity`

 .. code-block:: python

-    import typing
     import datetime
     import numpy
     from dataclasses import dataclass, asdict